Introduction to Water Pollution in India

-Before getting into the specifics of the state of Ganga River, we should learn about what water pollution is.
+Water pollution is one of the major environmental issues in India.
+But before getting into the specifics of the state of Ganga River and major water pollution in India, we should learn about what water pollution is.
 Water pollution refers to the contamination of water bodies such as rivers, seas, lakes, groundwater, etc. This pollution is caused by the discharge of pollutants directly or indirectly into water bodies without any concern for its toxicity or its effect on the environment.
-The pollutants here can be a variety of things, the sewage from houses which mostly consists of organic wastes or the highly toxic chemicals released into the water by factories, etc. Although organic wastes from houses are a lot less harmful than the discharge from industries, the sheer amount of organic waste generated by the humans on the planet can still be detrimental to the health of the water body.
-Let’s see how our Ganga River has been polluted and how she is faring now.
+The pollutants here can be a variety of things, the sewage from houses which mostly consists of organic wastes or the highly toxic chemicals released into the water by factories, etc.

 A short introduction on Ganga River before we get started.
 Ganga is the largest river in India with extraordinary religious importance for Hindus.
 It provides the majority of the water to the North India which is about 40% of India’s population across 11 states, serving an estimated population of 500 million people or more, which is larger than any other river in the world.
 This means that the pressure on the Ganga River is extremely high.
 Over time this pressure has begun showing.
 This pressure is due to the water pollution that we dump into the river.

 Let’s take a closer look at all that goes into our sacred Ganga River.

 The River sustains the human population in an area the size of Mexico and a population of almost 500 million people and these people have shat into the river for years and years.
 The sewage from the houses of all these people ends up in the Ganga River.
 Along with the human faeces, we have chemicals too such as the detergents and soaps we use.
 This sewage has a higher organic load and therefore at least to some extent, the river can handle the water pollution, but when combined with other pollutants, our sacred Ganga River does not stand a chance.